handshake-org/handshake-org.github.io/src/api-docs/source/includes/_clients.md

 const wallet = new WalletClient(walletOptions);
 ```

-You can also use the API with a Javascript library (used by `hsk-cli`).
+You can also use the API with a Javascript library (used by `hsd-cli`).
 There are two objects: `NodeClient` for general API and `WalletClient` for wallet API.
-`hskd` also provides an object `Network` and its method `get` which will return the default configuration paramaters for a specified network.
+`hsd` also provides an object `Network` and its method `get` which will return the default configuration paramaters for a specified network.
 Custom port numbers are also configurable by the user.

 `NodeClient` and `WalletClient` options: